oxelson/CS634/README.md

 ### Where to find the sprint retrospective

-The sprint retrospective is avaiable in the [Team 1 Trello](https://trello.com/b/CjFGS03b/cs634-group-1-team-1) board (on the right side -- it has it's own column).
+The sprint retrospective is available in the [Team 1 Trello](https://trello.com/b/CjFGS03b/cs634-group-1-team-1) board (on the right side -- it has it's own column).

 ### Removal of items from Sprint 1 backlog